kittykatattack/learningPixi/README.md

 starting to makes games.

 Pixi has a `Sprite` class that is a versatile way to make game sprites.
-There are three main ways to create sprite images:
+There are three main ways to create them:

 •	From a single image file.
 •	From a sub-image on a **tileset**.
 A tileset is a single, big image that includes all images you'll need in your game.
 •	From a **texture atlas** (A JSON file that defines the size and position of an image on a tileset.)

-You’re going to learn all three ways, But, before you do, let’s find out what you need to know about images before you can display them with Pixi.
+You’re going to learn all three ways, but, before you do, let’s find out what you need to know about images before you can display them with Pixi.